Songs

 40 Acoustic Guitar Rock Songs (lessons and tabs)

 Sometimes it’s not until we strip away the lights, effects, and showmanship that we really get to see just how good some rock songs are.
-This is one of the very reasons why it’s so common to see big artists perform acoustic renditions of their most popular tracks, so we can experience their great songwriting without the distracting performance spectacle.
+This is one of the reasons why it’s so common to see big artists perform acoustic renditions of their most popular tracks.
+It allows us to experience their great songwriting without the distracting performance spectacle.

-That’s why today we’ve gathered up a list of 40 absolutely stellar acoustic rock songs, of which some were written specifically for the acoustic guitar while others are acoustic renditions of their rock originals.
+That’s why today we’ve gathered up a list of 40 absolutely stellar rock songs, some of which were written specifically for the acoustic guitar while others are acoustic renditions of their rock originals.

 So please join us on this extensive look at some of the best acoustic rock songs around!